 - Local authority decides not to assess - writes to parents with information about their right to appeal.

 - Local authority seeks advice from parents and a range of professionals within ten weeks (unless in exceptional circumstances).

 - Local authority decides whether or not to make a statement within two weeks of receiving all the advice.
 They will then either issue a proposed statement or write to parents informing them of their right to appeal.

 - Local authority has eight weeks to make a final statement.

 See also our flowchart in 'Related resources' at the bottom of this page.

 Useful documents and reading

-National Assembly for Wales.
-Special educational needs (SEN) code of practice for Wales/Cod ymarfer anghenion addysgol arbenning Cymru.
-Cardiff: National Assembly for Wales (Ref: ISBN 0 7504 2757 4)
+National Assembly for Wales (2004).
+Special educational needs (SEN) code of pratice for Wales/Cod ymarfer anghenion addysgol arbenning Cymru

-Further help for parents trying to obtain an appropriate education for their child is available from our Education Advice Line on 0808 800 4102.
+Further help for parents trying to obtain an appropriate education for their child is available from our Education Rights Service.

 1 We will use the word 'school' to refer to all educational establishments, including nursery and pre-school settings